rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 ``gpgkey``
     :ref:`list <list-label>`

-    URLs of a GPG key files that can be used for signing metadata and packages of this repository.
+    URLs of a PGP key files that can be used for signing metadata and packages of this repository.
 If a file can not be verified using the already imported keys, import of keys from this option is attempted and the keys are then used for verification.